huggingface/transformers/docs/source/glossary.rst

   a tensor of dimension :obj:`(batch_size, seq_length)` with each value corresponding to the expected label of each individual token: the labels being the token ID for the masked token, and values to be ignored for the rest (usually :obj:`-100`).
+- For sequence to sequence tasks,(e.g., :class:`~transformers.BartForConditionalGeneration`, :class:`~transformers.MBartForConditionalGeneration`), the model expects
+  a tensor of dimension :obj:`(batch_size, tgt_seq_length)` with each value corresponding to the target sequences associated with each input sequence.
+During training, both `BART` and `T5` will make the appropriate `decoder_input_ids` and decoder attention masks internally.
+They usually do not need to be supplied.
 See the documentation of each model for more information on each specific model's labels.

 The base models (e.g., :class:`~transformers.BertModel`) do not accept labels, as these are the base transformer models,